opnfv/qtip/docs/testing/user/configguide/configuration.rst

 Hardware configuration
 ----------------------

-Qtip does not have specific hardware requriements, and it can runs over any OPNFV installer.
+QTIP does not have specific hardware requriements, and it can runs over any OPNFV installer.

 Jumphost configuration
 ----------------------

-Installer Docker on Jumphost, which is used for running Qtip image.
+Installer Docker on Jumphost, which is used for running QTIP image.

 You can refer to these links: